snovvcrash/randomness-test/README.md

 # randomness-test
-A series of randomness tests for binary sequence validation based on a "Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications" by NIST.
+A series of randomness tests for binary sequence validation based on a "Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications (Special Publication 800-22, Revision 1a)" by NIST.

 Note: this implementation uses *GNU Scientific Library (GSL)*, so the latter must be installed and configured along with the *LD_LIBRARY_PATH* variable.